Élisa Mercœur: Analysis

 Mercœur was recognised as a talented poet during her lifetime.
 She represented herself as a genius within the meaning of her poetry and the feminine persona, qualities inherent in Romanticism that she invoked in her poetry.
 (Note: Wendy N. Greenberg goes into considerable detail in her essay where she analyses many of Mercœur's poems.)
 The representation of genius during her life was limited to the male personality and was particularly harmful to women who were generally excluded from male-dominated society.
 Women were thought to have feelings while men had thoughts.
 Through her genius, Mercœur exhibited these "feminine" qualities, for example flight of fancy and the denigration of clarity.
-While Mercceur was self-centered in her poetry, other Romantic writers like Alfred de Vigny were self-effacing.
-Mercceur wrote many poems to great men and ultimately, Mercceur's self-promotion was a way to establish a legacy and acquire the power and virility associated with male figures in history.
+While Mercoeur was self-centered in her poetry, other Romantic writers like Alfred de Vigny were self-effacing.
+Mercoeur wrote many poems to great men and ultimately, Mercoeur's self-promotion was a way to establish a legacy and acquire the power and virility associated with male figures in history.
 Another aspect of her genius was one of illness, a theme in Mercœur poetry that was used to reinforce her self-portrayal as a tortured and sensitive genius whose writings came at great personal cost.

-The one aspect where she differed from the male genius role is that Mercœur read, an uncommon activity.
 She also wrote texts on literary criticism.
 She argued that women are just as capable as men of producing great literature.
 She also criticizes male authors for their portrayals of women, which she argues are often stereotypical and limiting.
-Mercceur's literary criticism is notable not only for its feminist perspective, but also for its focus on the social and political context in which literature is produced and consumed.
-In summary, Mercceur's concept of genius is related to the idea of spiritual advancement or progress, and she sees herself as part of a universal picture of heroes and poets who have led humanity forward.
+Mercoeur's literary criticism is notable not only for its feminist perspective, but also for its focus on the social and political context in which literature is produced and consumed.
+In summary, Mercoeur's concept of genius is related to the idea of spiritual advancement or progress, and she sees herself as part of a universal picture of heroes and poets who have led humanity forward.
 This is subversive because she was a woman trying to overstep the bounds of feminine literature and constantly being judged by committees of men.
-Despite the rejection she faced, Mercceur was a masochist and yearned for acceptance from the elite male club of the literary establishment.
+Despite the rejection she faced, Mercoeur was a masochist and yearned for acceptance from the elite male club of the literary establishment.